contentstack/bulk-publish-entries-assets/README.md

 ##### Case 2:NA
 ##### Case 3:
 - For less publish failure of entries we recommend you to try one contenttype at a time

-Currently success logs are not getting stored.
-If required u can use any other methods to store it.
-For example **npm run publish_entries >> addlogs.txt**

-### Coming soon:
-- Support for successful publish logging
-- Support for unpublish published entries